MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/header-library-requirement-socket-ipproto-ip.md

 ---
 # Header and Library Requirement When Set/Get Socket Options at the IPPROTO_IP Level

-This article provides information about the Header and Library requirement When setting or getting socket options at the IPPROTO_IP level, and setsockopt or getsockopt failure with runtime error.
+This article provides information about the Header and Library requirement when setting or getting socket options at the IPPROTO_IP level, and the setsockopt or getsockopt function fails with runtime errors.

 _Original product version:_ &nbsp; Winsock
 _Original KB number:_ &nbsp; 257460